frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 This formula can be used to build a recursion tree and sum the total number of recursive calls.
 However, for large values of $n$, this can become inefficient.
 A more efficient approach is to use dynamic programming to calculate and store the number of recursive calls, avoiding duplicate calls.

+### Efficiency

+The `fibonacci` function uses a straightforward recursive approach to calculate Fibonacci numbers.
+Let's break down its time and space complexity.

+To understand the time complexity, think about how many times the function gets called.
+Each call to `fibonacci(n)` results in two more calls: `fibonacci(n-1)` and `fibonacci(n-2)`.
+This branching continues until we reach the base cases.

+Imagine this process like a tree:

+- The root is `fibonacci(n)`.
+- The next level has two calls: `fibonacci(n-1)` and `fibonacci(n-2)`.
+- The level after that has four calls, and so on.

+Each level of the tree doubles the number of calls.
+If we keep doubling for each level until we reach the base case, we end up with about $2^n$ calls.
+This exponential growth means the time complexity of the function is $O(2^n)$.
+This is quite inefficient because the number of calls increases very quickly as $n$ gets larger.

+The space complexity depends on how deep the recursion goes.
+Every time the function calls itself, it adds a new frame to the call stack.

+- The deepest the function goes is $n$ levels (from `fibonacci(n)` down to `fibonacci(0)` or `fibonacci(1)`).

+Therefore, the space complexity is $O(n)$, because the stack can grow linearly with $n$.

+In short, *the recursive `fibonacci` function is simple but inefficient for large $n$ due to its exponential time complexity*.
+This conclusion justifies the need for Dynamic Programming.

 ## Returning to Dynamic Programming

 If we look at dynamic programming, we will see an optimization technique that is based on recursion but adds storage of intermediate results to avoid redundant calculations.
 Memoization and tabulation are the two most common dynamic programming techniques, each with its own approach to storing and reusing the results of subproblems: